mnorin/ba.sh/README.md

 There are other bash pseudo-OOP frameworks that add ability to use object representations.
 But many of them try to mock object-oriented programming languages.

-ba.sh goes down to OOP concept itself and implements visually nice pseudo-OOP without mocking other OOP-languages, everything work inside the frame of bash limitations, and using native functionality.
+ba.sh goes down to OOP concept itself and implements visually nice pseudo-OOP without mocking other OOP-languages, everything works inside the frame of bash limitations, and using native functionality.
 It works with bash instead of fighting it.

 It gives ba.sh these advantages:
 - Compatible with bash 3 and 4+ (via storage abstraction layer and compatibility layer, see below)